raspberrypilearning/animated-story/en/step_6.md

 --- /collapse ---

 **Click Run**
-+ Scroll down to see that the the animation only starts when the whole image is in the viewport.
++ Scroll down to see that the animation only starts when the whole image is in the viewport.

 --- /task ---